jesperls/Spotify-together/README.md

 2. Create a new application.
 3. Note down the SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET.
 4. Set the REDIRECT_URI in your Spotify app settings to http://localhost:3000/callback (or your preferred callback address).
+5. Add any users wanting to use the application in the User Management tab.

 ### Step 2: Configuring the Server
 1. Clone the repository: